gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack scowled.
-The *Whitstable* was tied up on the next pier, its captain overseeing a refit paid for by the full holds she had brought back to Halley a couple of days after the *Guinevere* had returned.
+The *Whitstable* was tied up on the next pier, its captain overseeing a refit paid for by the hold full of jellyfish she had brought back to Halley the day after the *Guinevere* had returned.
-Her crew had been celebrating their good fortune in Halley's shops and bars around the clock.
+Her crew had been celebrating their good fortune in Halley's shops and bars around the clock ever since.
-A load like that would do a lot to get the *Guinevere* back on an even keel.

-"Could still just be coalin' me," he grumbled, scratching his cheek through his uncombed beard.
+Uncle Jack scratched his cheek through his uncombed beard.
+Iffy could practically hear him thinking that a load like that could pay off the *Guinevere*'s debts with more than a bit left over for repairs.
+"You're jus' coalin' me,"
+he grumbled.

 Wales didn't answer.
 Instead,
-he closed his eyes again.
-A moment later he pointed wordlessly across the harbor.
+he closed his eyes again and pointed wordlessly across the harbor.
 Iffy, Uncle Jack, and Aunt Naggie all turned to look.

 "You just stretchin' your arm?"
-Uncle Jack asked after a few seconds had passed without anything happening.
+Uncle Jack asked after a few seconds passed without anything happening.
 "'Cause I got better things to do than watch you make an affin' fool of yourself.
-And so do you,"
+And so d'you,"
 he added darkly,
-glaring at Iff once again.
+glaring at Iffy once again.

 Aunt Naggie put her hand on his arm.
 "Jack---look.
 Up there."
-One of the drones Iffy had seen earlier was headed toward them, the thin high buzz of its rotors growing louder by the second.
+One of the drones Iffy had seen earlier was headed toward them, the thin high whine of its rotors growing louder by the second.

 "What?" he demanded,
 shaking her off.
-"They been goin' in circles up there all afternoon."
+"They been goin' in circles all afternoon.
+Givin' me a headache, they are."
 He rounded on Wales.
 "An' it feels like you been wastin' my time almost as long, so how 'bout you truck yourself back down that gangplank